First Drive: 2025 Porsche Taycan makes good on the mission

 Ride-and-handling wizardry, mostly optional

 Porsche has introduced a new rear motor unit for the lineup, and while recuperation is stronger (up to 400 kw), Porsche has also allowed for stronger brake cooling.
 All models in the lineup—even the base rear-wheel-drive Taycan I drove later in the day—come with a very fast-reacting air suspension, while a fully active suspension called Porsche Active Ride is optional.
 According to Porsche, it’s the most advanced combination of chassis systems available at the brand, with active dampers and custom force generation at each wheel, incorporating dynamic leveling, skyhook damping, and active tilt and active roll functions.
-The latter two can be enabled or disabled to suit, thankfully; they’re comfort-oriented features that may make the ride a bit less upsetting for the passenger but feel rather disconcerting to the driver.
+The latter two, including behavior that effectively leans the car into corners, can be enabled or disabled to suit, thankfully; they’re comfort-oriented features that may make the ride a bit less upsetting for the passenger but feel rather disconcerting to the driver.

-To look into whether or not you should get the active suspension, I’d say this: The system tends to soak up the sort of choppy, heaved surfaces on curvy backroads or rural highways, easing fatigue; but on the other hand, the compensation seems to come at a cost—of a more vague steering feel on center.
+The active suspension's a willing partner, but not perfect.
+The system tends to soak up the sort of choppy, heaved surfaces on curvy backroads or rural highways and neutralize some of the minor back-and-forth head-toss, easing fatigue.
+On the other hand, the compensation seems to come at a cost—of a more vague steering feel on center.

 2025 Porsche Taycan